 Learn how to fry an egg perfectly every time using any pan!
 Make the best crispy fried eggs or easy fried eggs made sunny-side-up, over-easy, over-medium, or over-hard.

-One of the first things I learned to do as a child was how to fry eggs perfectly.
-There is nothing worse than an over-cooked egg, with an egg white that is so burnt that you think it beat the tan that you got during the summer.
-Sunny side up eggs with a little salt and pepper are a staple around here for a quick breakfast.
+One of the first things I learned as a child was how to fry eggs perfectly.
+There is nothing worse than an over-cooked egg, with an egg white that is so burnt that you think it beat the tan that you got this summer.
+Sunny-side-up eggs with a little salt and pepper are an easy staple for a quick breakfast.

 It’s easy work when you get the hang of things!
 What do I find to be a perfectly fried egg?
-An egg, sunny side up (of course), fried in butter or oil with no chewy whites or burnt edges.
+An egg, sunny-side up, cooked in butter or oil with no chewy whites or burnt edges.

-Learning how to fry an egg perfectly is essential, especially if you like to eat them regularly.
+Learning to fry eggs perfectly is essential, especially if you like to eat them regularly.
 They’re very simple to prepare.
 Just be sure to keep an eye on the egg when you’re frying it because it does cook rather quickly!

 What is the best way to fry eggs?
 What kind of oil should I use to fry an egg?